mattwamoto/Afiax-Employee-handbook/guides/office/clear_desk_clear_screen.md

 # Clear Desk/Clear Screen

-Made Tech operates a Clear Desk/Clear Screen policy.
+Afiax Connected Healthcare operates a Clear Desk/Clear Screen policy.
 This means that all sensitive/confidential materials should be removed from a user workspace and secured when no one is using it.

 ## Clear Desk:
 - All ‘Confidential’ information must be hidden from view when not being actively used